fbpx

 Jerry was in talks with stakeholders.
 The company used the same domain for marketing and business emails and was vulnerable to email servers marking regular business emails as spam.
 IT needed to set up a separate domain for the marketing department.

-IT set up SPF and DKIM, but Jerry’s company also wanted DMARC (Domain-based Message Authentication, Reporting, and Conformance) set up for the best protection available.
+IT set up SPF and DKIM, but Jerry’s company also wanted IT to set up DMARC (Domain-based Message Authentication, Reporting, and Conformance) for the best protection available.

-Domain owners can publish a DMARC policy in their DNS records that specifies what should happen to emails that fail SPF and DKIM authentication checks.
+DMARC works by publishing a DMARC policy in your DNS records that specifies what should happen to emails that fail SPF and DKIM authentication checks.
 When your email is received, the recipient’s email server checks your domain for the DMARC policy and applies the policy.

 Jerry also recommended that the performance of the new configuration be measured regularly to check for progress.